clartaq/cwiki/test/data/db/A_Dummy_Test_Page.md

   (+ 1 x))
 ```

 Here's a [link](https://google.com) to an external page out on the Internet.
+Notice the little "external page" icon that I got from Wikipedia​.

 Here's a [[wikilink]] to a page that doesn't exist.